 M3 Indoor Cycle Price

-You have two options when buying Keiser Me indoor cycling bike.
-You can buy M3 Keiser bike in a brand new condition which is around $1800 shipping including.
+You have two options when buying a Keiser M3 indoor cycling bike.
+You can buy an M3 Keiser bike in a brand new condition which is around $1800 shipping.

 Keiser M3 spin bike overview